How To Improve Flexibility : Why You Should Stretch More!

 Many of us may feel that we need a bit more flexibility, and ask how to improve flexibility.
 However, research has revealed differing results when it comes to the efficacy of muscle stiffness-reducing exercises.

-While some studies indicate little or no evidence for relief from pain or prevention against injuries due to increased stretching, others have found there could be potential benefits, though only within isolated aspects.
+While some studies indicate little or no evidence for relief from pain or prevention against injuries due to increased stretching.
+Others have found there could be potential benefits, though only within isolated aspects.

 Improving Range Of Motion

-The intricate mechanics inside our joints are regulated by an amazing combination of factors, including their configuration and the soft tissue surrounding them.
+The intricate mechanics inside our joints are regulated by an amazing combination of factors.
+Including their configuration and the soft tissue surrounding them.

-Our nervous system plays a crucial role in managing muscular movement, it helps to control how much tension is created when muscles stretch or contract.
 It’s truly remarkable what goes on beneath the surface as we move around!
 So lets have a look on how to improve felxibility.

 Joint Structure